 * website for the FDA's Cellular, Tissue, and Gene Therapies Advisory Committee

 Using what you've learned, find a recent campaign calling for the labeling of genetically modified foods (e.g. Just Label It), and write a letter to the appropriate policymaker, arguing for, or against, the legislation/action.

 READ THE SECTION CALLED "SELECTION AGAINST BOTH HOMOZYGOTES" FROM DENNIS O'NEIL NATURAL SELECTION

 Anthropology is holistic because it covers many branches of knowledge.
-To understand sickle cell anemia we need look at the smallest change in a base pair, and at the global migration of alleles.
+To understand sickle cell anemia, we need look at the smallest change in a base pair, and at the global migration of alleles.
 We need to look two thousand years back in time to a transition from hunter-gatherers to horticulturalists, to the racial discrimination of the 20th Century.
-We apply the knowledge to the most deadly disease on the planet, and to mixology.
+We apply the knowledge to the deadliest disease on the planet, and to mixology.

 Mutation starts the process.
 In the sperm or egg on the 11th chromosome, at the 17th nucleotide of the gene for the beta chain of hemoglobin, there is a point mutation where an A is replaced by a T, which changes the codon GAG (for glutamic acid) to GTG (which encodes valine).
 Thus the 6th amino acid in the chain becomes valine instead of glutamic acid.
-The beautiful architecture of the hemoglobin molecule collapses, as if you took the capstone off of an arch, and the red blood cell takes on a sickle-shape.
+The beautiful architecture of the hemoglobin molecule collapses, as if you took the capstone off the top of an arch, and the red blood cell takes on a sickle-shape.
 The sickled cells get caught in blood vessels and don't carry oxygen as well.

 Figure 2.48 a part of the normal and mutated DNA strand, resulting change in mRNA and amino acid sequence by Thomas Samuel for ACC-BioinnovationLab, 2015 (CC BY-SA 4.0)